 One of the many holiday activities during Holidayfest, the Embassy Theatre Festival of Trees, is an event unlike any other.
 Scores of local businesses and organizations create beautiful and creative trees that are on display throughout the Embassy Theatre and the attached Indiana Hotel lobby.
 Each day there are a number of performances from local performers, and activities for children to enjoy while you admire the trees.

 The Fantasy of Lights is another holiday staple that I always look forward to.
-We always take at least one evening to take in the over 140 larger-than-life light displays on the 2-mile driving route throughout Franke Park—although we have been known to go multiple times throughout the season.
-Make sure you tune your vehicle’s radio to their designated channel, or at least switch to your favorite holiday playlist to make it all the more fun and festive for everyone!
+We always take at least one evening to take in the more than 165 larger-than-life light displays on the 2-mile driving route throughout Franke Park—although we have been known to go multiple times throughout the season.
+Make sure you tune your vehicle’s radio to event's designated channel, or at least switch to your favorite holiday playlist to make it all the more fun and festive for everyone!

-Recent Addition: You can now enjoy an open-air walkthrough Santa's Christmas Market in the park!
+Recent Addition: You can now enjoy an open-air walkthrough Santa's Christmas Village in the park!
 The village features food and craft vendors, holiday tunes, photo stations, and a chance to visit Santa.
-The Christmas Market is open November 23 – December 23
+The Christmas Village is open November 24 – December 22.

 As per our own tradition, we like to stop and get a warm beverage on our way to sip on as we take in all of the light displays, drive around town looking at other bright lights after, and swing by a local pizza place (usually Pint and Slice) to grab a pizza on our way home.

 5. Festival of Gingerbread